Delta One’s New JFK Lounge Has Raised the Bar—Here Are 5 Reasons We’re Impressed

 Jason Dewey/Delta Air Lines

-A brasserie, bakery, and beverage cart
+A brasserie, a bakery, and a beverage cart

-For those keen on something more casual (or who don’t have time for multiple courses), there is also a delicatessen area with bakery and market counters where guests will find a self-service salad bar, sandwiches, flatbreads, and sweets like passionfruit lemon bars and brown butter chocolate cookies.
+For those keen on something more casual (or who don’t have time for multiple courses), there is also a delicatessen area with bakery and market counters where guests will find a self-service salad bar, sandwiches, flatbreads, and sweets like passionfruit lemon bars and brown-butter chocolate cookies.

 An all-season terrace with runway views

-For a bit of fresh air before flying, the new Delta One lounge features a wraparound, all-season terrace with a retractable glass sunroof, plants that will be changed seasonally, and both heating and air conditioning.
+For a bit of fresh air before flying, the new Delta One lounge features a wraparound, all-season terrace with a retractable glass sunroof, plants that will be changed seasonally, and heating and air conditioning.
 It also boasts floor-to-ceiling windows that offer unparalleled views of the runway.
 There is enough seating for roughly 40 guests on outdoor sofas and lounge chairs.

 Jason Dewey/Delta Air Lines